martinctc/textworks/README.md

 ---

 This package is currently still under development, so it does come with a health advice: if you do wish to use them - have a check and run through the examples before assimilating them into your analysis.

+---

+Also check out my [website](https://martinctc.github.io) for my other work and packages.